steven851007/ios-lead-essentials-ui-design-patterns-challenge-public/README.md

 	- All snapshot tests must pass before you submit the pull request.

-11) Errors should be handled accordingly.
-	- There shouldn't be *any* force-unwrap `!` or `fatalError` in production code.

-	- There shouldn't be empty `catch` blocks.

-	- There shouldn't be any `print` statements, such as `print(error)`.

-12) When all tests are passing and you're done implementing your solution:
+11) When all tests are passing and you're done implementing your solution:

 	- Create a Pull Request from your branch to the main challenge repo's matching branch.